WHAT IS ARSENIC?

-Arsenic occurs naturally as a contaminant in some groundwater in Massachusetts, most frequently in the central part of the state.
+Arsenic is a naturally occurring contaminant in some groundwater in Massachusetts, most frequently in the central part of the state.
 It can also be a by-product of some agricultural and industrial activities.
-Drinking water from bedrock wells, also called drilled or artesian wells, gravel developed wells and less frequently from shallow or dug wells, may contain arsenic.
+Drinking water from bedrock wells, also called drilled or artesian wells, gravel-developed wells, and less frequently, from shallow or dug wells may contain arsenic.
 Arsenic has no smell, taste, or color when dissolved in water, even in high concentrations, so only laboratory analysis can detect its presence and concentration.